PalisadeResearch/ai-vs-humans-ctf-report/README.md

 # Evaluating AI Cyber Capabilities with Crowdsourced Elicitation

-This repository contains the source code and data for the paper "Evaluating AI Cyber Capabilities with Crowdsourced Elicitation" by Artem Petrov and Dmitrii Volkov.
+This repository contains the source code and data for the paper "Evaluating AI Cyber Capabilities with Crowdsourced Elicitation" by Artem Petrov and Dmitrii Volkov. (preprint link: https://arxiv.org/abs/2505.19915)

 You can find the raw data in the `data` folder.